 - Analyse and interpet the question carefully.
 Look for command words and any specific focus(es).

 - Skim read the scenario to get the big picture.

-- Read again slowly, underlining words or numbers that relate to course concepts or indicate a particular kind of problem.
+- Read again slowly, underlining or noting down words or numbers that relate to course concepts or indicate a particular kind of problem.

-- On a separate piece of paper (your can ask for extra paper in the exam), use each of these issues (the words you have located and underlined) as a heading and list the course concepts or theories (and theorists) that underlie or match them.
+- On a separate page, use each of these issues (the words you have located and underlined) as a heading and list the course concepts or theories (and theorists) that underlie or match them.
 You could do this as a mind map too.
-Recall (and add) relevant acronyms, definitions, details and examples.
+Recall (and add) relevant acronyms, definitions, details, and examples.

 - Decide which issue you will deal with first.
 If there is an expected sequence (as in a diagnostic scenario) follow that order.

 Otherwise, EITHER write on the issue that you know is a core concept in the course (and which you have therefore learned well) first OR write on the issue about which you know most first.